Have a dedication to mentoring? Become a Mentor - IMGPrep

 Best Time to Contact:

-We have arranged a mentorship system focused on fostering communication and learning between U.S. physicians and our international medical school graduates.
-The mentorship is no different from what would be an ambulatory care rotation or a fourth-year medical student rotation.
+We have established a mentorship program dedicated to enhancing communication and learning opportunities between U.S. physicians and our international medical school graduates (IMGs).
+This precepting is similar to that of a fourth-year medical student rotation.

-Our applicants have attended medical schools which are listed in the International Medical Education Directory (IMED) and are World Health Organization (WHO) accredited .
-Applicants have very high pass rates on their TOEFL English language proficiency examinations.
-In addition, most have already passed at least one step of the US Medical Licensing Exam (USMLE) and will be applying for a PGY-1 position the same academic year.
+Our applicants have completed their medical education at institutions listed in the International Medical Education Directory (IMED) and hold accreditation from the World Health Organization (WHO).
+Furthermore, they have achieved high pass rates on the TOEFL English language proficiency examinations.
+Additionally, most applicants have already passed at least one step of the US Medical Licensing Exam (USMLE) and intend to apply for a PGY-1 position in the same academic year.

-Of course all U.S. mentoring physicians would have an opportunity to examine the IMGs’ documentation, as well as be able to interview them on the phone, prior to accepting the rotation.
-Most rotations last between one and three months, however they may be terminated early if there are extenuating circumstances.
+Naturally, all U.S. mentoring physicians will have the opportunity to review the IMGs’ documentation and conduct phone interviews before accepting them into the rotation.
+While most rotations typically last between one and three months, they may be concluded earlier in exceptional circumstances.